 All of the land around us is part of a watershed.
-What we do in connection with our daily lives and work can have a great impact on the quantity and quality of your drinking water.
+What we do in connection with our daily lives and work can have a great impact on the quantity and quality of our drinking water.
 Each of us must diligently safeguard our environment and the water resources of this state to assure reliable water supplies for our future existence.

-Each city and town through its comprehensive plan has primacy in establishing future land use, zoning and growth projections for municipalities as established by Rhode Island General Law 45-22.2-3.
-The ultimate responsibility and authority for implementation and enforcement of protection strategies for your drinking water sources is the municipality's governing body and the Rhode Island Department of Environmental Protection (RIDEM).
-We ask all our customers to help us protect these sensitive drinking water sources by participating in your city and town land use decision making process.
-Protecting these sensitive drinking water aquifers and critical recharge areas is vital to the future of our communities.
+Each city and town, through its comprehensive plan, has primary authority and responsibility for establishing future land use, zoning and growth projections for municipalities as established by Rhode Island General Law 45-22.2-3.
+We cannot overstate the fact that ultimate responsibility and authority for implementation and enforcement of protection strategies for your drinking water sources is the municipality's governing body and the Rhode Island Department of Environmental Protection (RIDEM).
+Public participation is crucial to the protection of these sensitive drinking water sources.
+Your input on the city and town land use decision-making process is important to protecting these sensitive drinking water aquifers and critical recharge areas that are vital to the future of our communities.

-Wellhead protection signs have been strategically positioned within existing wellhead protection areas as a more visible indicator of your drinking water sources located in the Towns of Coventry, East Greenwich and West Greenwich.
+Signs have been strategically positioned within existing wellhead protection areas as a more visible indicator of your drinking water sources in Coventry, East Greenwich and West Greenwich.
 We hope these signs have helped to increase public awareness and appreciation of the vital groundwater resources in these areas.
 Contact your city or town council member and zoning official to see what else can be done to protect these resources.
 Public participation in the zoning decision making process can be of great value in protecting your drinking water resources.
-We think of our customers who live within these areas as the guardians of these essential resources.
-Your help to preserve the aquifers of these critical drinking water sources will be eternally appreciated by your future family and friends who must perpetually rely on these drinking water resources.
-Please contact us or the Rhode Island Department of Environmental Management (401) 222-3070 if you suspect a potential contamination concern exists.
+We think of our customers who live in these areas as the guardians of these essential resources.
+Your help to preserve the aquifers of these critical drinking water sources will be eternally appreciated by your future family and friends, who must perpetually rely on these drinking water resources.
+Please contact us or the Rhode Island Department of Environmental Management at (401) 222-3070 if you suspect a potential contamination concern.

 The Pawtuxet, Mishnock and Hunt River aquifers and adjacent lands comprise the watersheds from which your water supply is drawn.
 As public sewer systems expand, concerns grow over groundwater aquifer depletion.
-Ninety to ninetyeight percent of household water use ends up down the drain.
-Water taken from the aquifer, that in the past was returned to the aquifer via onsite wastewater treatment systems in your yard, is now being transported out of the aquifer drainage basin via public sewers, treated to drinking water quality and then dumped into rivers, estuaries and Narragansett Bay.
+Ninety to ninety-eight percent of household water use ends up going down the drain.
+Water from the aquifer, which used to be returned via on site wastewater treatment systems in your yard, is now being transported out of the aquifer drainage basin via public sewers, treated to drinking water quality and dumped into rivers, estuaries and Narragansett Bay.
 This represents millions of gallons and thousands of dollars each day.
 Many states are now embracing the concept of returning treated wastewater from their wastewater treatment plants to its origins in an effort to keep aquifers from becoming stressed.
 Information on states in which this concept has been successfully implemented is available online.
-Once you have read it take the opportunity to voice your opinion and promote about this type of cost saving conservation initiative to your state representatives.
+Once you have read it take the opportunity to voice your opinion and promote this type of cost saving conservation initiative to your state representatives.
 We spend millions of dollars each year treating wastewater to drinking water quality.
-Why not put this effort to full circle resource recovery.
+Why not put this effort to fullcircle resource recovery.
 There is no better way to recycle and conserve our most precious resource.